 As we receive news of classmates and teachers, we’ll post brief descriptions in alpha order, here.
 Scroll down to see more profiles.

-Burl Cohen – After 4 years on Navy subs, Burl joined his father in the textile rental industry where he’s been for the past 34 years, traveling extensively throughout the Western U.S. and Austral-Asia.
-Burl is now with VF Imagewear, the world’s largest apparel manufacturer (Lee, Wrangler, Jansport, The North Face, Vanity Fair, etc).
-An avid golfer and car restorer, Burl has customized a ’54 Plymouth Suburban hot rod and maintains a ’59 Chevy Impala convertible.
-Ten years ago, Burl gave up the single life when he married his neighbor, Sharon.
-He says they have one child… Bruno, a chocolate Labrador retriever.
-11/2005
+Burl Cohen – Burl passed away in 2017.
+Following graduation from BHS, Burl spent four years on Navy subs, then joined his father in the textile rental industry, traveling extensively throughout the Western U.S. and Austral-Asia.
+Burl was last employed by VF Imagewear, the world’s largest apparel manufacturer (Lee, Wrangler, Jansport, The North Face, Vanity Fair, etc).
+He was an avid golfer and car restorer.
+Burl customized a ’54 Plymouth Suburban hot rod and maintained a ’59 Chevy Impala convertible.
+Late in his life, he gave up the single life to marry his neighbor, Sharon.
+He described their chocolate Labrador retriever, Bruno, as their only child.
+08/2017

 Denise Del Carlo – “Life is great and full of surprises,” writes Denise Del Carlo who is married with two daughters and three grandchildren.
 Denise works for an accounting firm in Palo Alto.
 She and her husband (now retired) live in Los Altos Hills.
 11/2005